 If you think that your child may be entitled to Pupil Premium Funding, please contact our school.
 Your child could be entitled to additional finance which will be used to directly benefit their education.

-Low aspirations and lower levels of family engagement with school/education.
+Lower levels of family engagement with school/education.

 Attendance below our expectations and targets.

 Children who have lived through Adverse Childhood Experiences (ACES)

 Children whose families are accessing extra support including Family Liaison, Social Care and MAST (Sheffield’s Multi-Agency-Support-Team).